University of North Texas academic programs: College of Education

 The College of Education is a legacy of the university's founding as a teachers college years ago.
 The college is organized as four departments and one center: (i) Counseling and Higher Education, (ii) Educational Psychology, (iii) Kinesiology, Health Promotion and Recreation, (iv) Teacher Education and Administration, and (v) The Kristin Farmer Autism Center.
 The college offers 12 bachelor's degrees, 19 master's degrees and 15 doctoral concentrations.
 As of the 2010–2011 school year, the college certified over 1,147 teachers, the second largest number in the state by a university.
 In 1979, the Texas Higher Education Coordinating Board approved renaming the "School of Education" to the "College of Education."
 At that time, the college was the largest in Texas and the Southwest, the largest doctoral program in the state, and the twenty-fifth largest producer of teacher certificates in the United States.
 Its prior name, "School of Education," dates back to 1946, when the teachers college outgrew itself and reorganized as six schools and colleges.

 College of Engineering

-The College of Engineering was founded in 2003, and is host to three research centers, one of which being the Net-Centric Software and Systems Center (launched February 24, 2009), a research consortium hosted by UNT and organized as a National Science Foundation Industry-University Cooperative Research Center (NSF I/UCRC).
-It is primarily funded by industry members (which as of 2012 consist of 16 corporations) and universities (which as of 2012 consist of 5).
-The focus is developing computing models for the future—models that go beyond applications with preordained fixed capabilities—models capable of services that are dynamically created, verified, and validated in the field and on the fly.
+The College of Engineering was founded in 2003, adapted from the previous UNT computer science and engineering technology programs, and is host to five distinct research centers; The Department of Mechanical Engineering, The Department of Biomedical Engineering, The Department of Computer Science and Engineering, The Department of Electrical Engineering and The Department of Materials Science and Engineering.
+The former of which (The Department of Mechanical Engineering) was formed in the merger of two previous departments: The Department of Mechanical and Energy Engineering and The Department of Engineering Technology.